juliushaertl/nextcloud-docker-dev/README.md

 Instead of adding the individual container domains to `/etc/hosts` a local dns server like dnsmasq can be used to resolve any domain ending with the configured DOMAIN_SUFFIX in `.env` to localhost.

-For dnsmasq adding the following configuration would be sufficient for `DOMAIN_SUFFIX=.dev.local`:
+For dnsmasq adding the following configuration would be sufficient for `DOMAIN_SUFFIX=.local`:
 ```
-address=/.dev.local/127.0.0.1
+address=/.local/127.0.0.1
 ```

 ### Use valid certificates trusted by your system